DataBiosphere/cgp-deployment/README.md

 #### Adding a private/public key pair to your VM

-In the VM add your key pair under `~/.ssh/<your_key_pair>.pem`.
-This is typically the same key pair that you use to connec to your VM via SSH.
+In the VM add your key pair file under `~/.ssh/<your_key_pair>.pem`.
+This is typically the same key pair that you use to connect to your VM via SSH.
 This key pair needs to be created on the [AWS console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) so Amazon is aware of it.
 Set the privileges of that key pair file to _read-by-user-only_ by `chmod 400 ~/.ssh/<your_key>.pem` so it is not publicly viewable.

 ## Installing the Platform (CGP)